Tallis-Larsen/Jenova-Runtime/ReadMe.md

 ## Overview

-**Projekt J.E.N.O.V.A** is a comprehensive series of extension libraries for the Godot 4 Game Engine that brings fully-featured C++ scripting directly into the Godot Editor.
+**Projekt J.E.N.O.V.A** is a comprehensive series of extension libraries for the Godot 4+ Game Engine that brings fully-featured C++ scripting directly into the Godot Editor.
 It allows the use of modern C++20 standards within the Godot Engine similar to GDScript.

 By using Jenova Framework you can easily program your entire game or application in C/C++ without any issues.
 You can also integrate OpenCV, CUDA, Vulkan, OpenMP and any other modern C++ features seamlessly, All supported by the powerful backend.

+Jenova Framework comes with a fully-featured scripting backend offering almost all the features of GDScript that are not available in any other third-party language at the moment.
+It’s not just an automated GDExtension; It’s a complete scripting backend with many features.

 ### Structure of Projekt J.E.N.O.V.A

-- **Jenova Framework**: The framework contains Jenova Runtime and JenovaSDK.
+- **Jenova Framework**: The framework contains Jenova Runtime, Jenova Utilities and Jenova SDK.
 - **Jenova Runtime (Core)**: The heart of the framework, It includes the Jenova Interpreter, Jenova Compiler Interface, Jenova Packer etc.
+- **Jenova Package Manager:** A utility included in Jenova Runtime for installing, removing and managing Jenova packages.
-- **JenovaSDK**: An optional component of Jenova Runtime, providing helpers and APIs for hot-reloading, global allocation/access, etc.
+- **Jenova SDK**: An optional component of Jenova Runtime, providing helpers and APIs for Hot-Reloading, Global Allocation/Access etc.

 Full feature list can be found [here](https://github.com/Jenova-Framework/J.E.N.O.V.A#%EF%B8%8F-current-features).